srindog/python-serverless-backend/README.md

 # python-serverless-backend
-This is an archetype to setup a serverless python backend
+This is an archetype to setup a python backend with serverless